Glossary of sustainability terms used in Aviva

 Greenhouse Gas Protocol

-A comprehensive, global, standardized framework to measure and manage greenhouse gas emissions from private and public sector operations and climate change reduction activities.
+A comprehensive, global, standardised framework to measure and manage greenhouse gas emissions from private and public sector operations and climate change reduction activities.

 IIGCC - The Institutional Investors Group on Climate Change